Chapter 2:

 The boy’s swollen eyes darted to her face.
 “L…Laufa?”

 Stop calling me that.
 Help.
-Please, I can’t move, somebody help.
-It hurts, it… it, it doesn’t hurt.
+Please, I can’t move.
+Somebody help.
+It hurts, it… It, it doesn’t hurt?

-Her fingers probed her own body sluggishly.
-She felt a soaked and sticky cloth.
-The fingers stumbled upon her chest, and she braced herself… But it felt solid.
-There was no pain, and there was no wound.
-There was blood, but no wound.
-She hacked up the liquid clogging her throat and inhaled.
-The air was an icy sting in her lungs.
+But it felt totally fine.
+There wasn’t any pain, and there wasn’t any wound.
+She hacked up the liquid clogging her throat and breathed in.
+The icy air felt like it stung her lungs.
 She wasn’t dead.
-She wasn’t dreaming, either.
-She was definitely breathing.
+She definitely wasn’t dreaming, either.
+She was alive.

 “Captain, she’s alive.”

-The captain examined her like an animal.
-“The order for her brother is still valid.
-Take him as well.”
+The captain studied her. “…The order for her brother is still valid.”
 He turned on his heel.
-“A conscript, and a volunteer.”
+“Take him as well.
+A conscript, and a volunteer.”

 Brother?
 She strained her neck.